 The process for the delivery of water not owned or controlled by Metropolitan is referred to as "wheeling."
 Under the current rate structure, wheeling parties pay the System Access Rate and Water Stewardship Rate, Treatment Surcharge (if applicable) and power costs for wheeling transactions.
-See "-Rate Structure" above.
+See "- Rate Structure" above.
 These payments are included in Net Operating Revenues.
-Wheeling and exchange revenues totaled \$89.6 million during fiscal year 2011-12, \$74.6 million induring fiscal year 2012-13, and \$81.3 million during fiscal year 2013-14.14, and \$78.8 million during fiscal year 2014-15.
+Wheeling and exchange revenues totaled \$74.6 million during fiscal year 2012-13, \$81.3 million in fiscal year 2013-14, and \$78.8 million during fiscal year 2014-15.
 See "-Litigation Challenging Rate Structure" above for a description of litigation by the SDCWA and IID challenging Metropolitan's System Access Rate and Water Stewardship Rate.